hadashiA/VitalRouter/README.md

 - When an instance in the parent scope publishes used `ICommandPublisher`, PresenterA and PresenterB receive it.
 - When an instance in the child scope publishes `ICommandPublisher`, also PresenterA and PresenterB receives.

-If you wish to create a dedicated Router for a child scope, do the following.
+If you want to create a dedicated Router for a child scope, do the following.

 ```diff
 builder.RegisterVitalRouter(routing =>